louismullie/temp-data/markdown_final/cf8059bc-bcf6-c808-e966-a1afe60ffdf2.md

 ### Diagnosis and treatment of perianal Crohn disease: NASPGHAN clinical report and consensus statement [^f1905e81].
 Journal of Pediatric Gastroenterology and Nutrition (2013).
 Medium credibility.

-Anal fissures in perianal Crohn disease (PCD)—prevalence and treatment approach: Fissures make up approximately 20% to 30% of anal lesions in PCD.
+Anal fissures in perianal Crohn disease (PCD) — prevalence and treatment approach: Fissures make up approximately 20% to 30% of anal lesions in PCD.
 Fissures suggest active CD and are therefore treated medically, and in the presence of acute inflammation it is futile and potentially dangerous to attempt to excise a fissure or close it with suture.
 Symptoms typically respond to effective medical therapy using nitrate-based ointments and sitz baths, and no controlled trials show any efficacy of oral antibiotics in the treatment of perianal fissures.

 ---